Artemis-RGB/Artemis.Wiki/guides/user/devices/wooting.md

 - Copy `<extracted folder>/wrapper/sdk/libwooting_analog_sdk.so` to `/usr/lib`.
 (Or to some directory and add that path to the `LD_LIBRARY_PATH` environment variable)
 - Copy `<extracted folder>/wrapper/sdk/libwooting_analog_sdk.so` to `/usr/lib`.
 - Copy `<extracted folder>/wrapper/sdk/libwooting_analog_plugin.so` to `/usr/local/share/WootingAnalogPlugins/wooting-analog-plugin`.
-- If the destination folder for the Wooting Analog Plugin does not exist, you can run the following:
+- If the destination folder for the Wooting Analog Plugin does not exist, you can run the following (as root):
-	`mkdir -p /usr/local/share/WootingAnalogPlugins/wooting-analog-plugin`
+	`sudo mkdir -p /usr/local/share/WootingAnalogPlugins/wooting-analog-plugin`

 Restart Artemis and the Analog Module should now work.
 <br>